google/clif/clif/python/README.md

 def NAME ( INPUT_PARAMETERS ) OUTPUT_PARAMETERS
 ```

-It has 3 main components: name, input parameters and output parameters.
+It has three main parts: the name, input parameters and output parameters.

 **NAME** can be a simple alphanumeric name when we want it to be the same in C++
 and Python.
 In some cases we want or need to rename the C++ name to have a
-different name in Python wrapper.
-In those cases rename construct can be used:
+different name in the Python wrapper.
+In those cases rename construct can be
+used:

 ```python
 `cplusplus_name` as python_name